Malacca Day Tour Activity

 Bukit Of St Paul Malacca Things To Do For Free

+St. Paul Hill is home to St. Paul’s Church, which was originally built in 1521 by the Portuguese.
 St Paul’s Hill also known as Melaka Hill where the church was build to help spread the Christianity in the region.
+The on top of St. Paul Hill, it offers a panoramic view of Malacca’s historical district, Malacca Strait, and the surrounding area.

 Canon Fortress at Malacca A Famosa

-It is the former Portuguese fortress which was constructed with surrounding Melaka Hill.
-A Famosa is one of the oldest architectural structures by Dutch era.
+It is the former Portuguese fortress which was constructed in the early 16th century.
+A Famosa is one of the oldest architectural structures by Dutch era, surrounding Melaka Hill.
+The site is generally open to the public and free to visit throughout the day.

 #4 Jonker Street